-Tutor Resume Done Right (Expert Tips + Free Templates)
+Tutor Resume Done Right (Free Templates)

-A professional tutor will be able to use their expertise in at least one subject to assist students in their studies.
+A professional tutor will use their expertise in at least one subject to assist students in their studies.
 They are different from a teacher in that they are often hired independently from the school by the parents to help individuals or small groups work through topics and subjects that may pose a challenge.

 It is common for tutors to specialize in one specific subject or one age group, though some tend to teach multiple subjects.
-Some tutors may even help with entrance exams, such as SAT or ACT preparation.
+Some may even help with entrance exams, such as SAT or ACT preparation.

 A tutor will have several skills to ensure they can do the job well.
 You must be punctual and dedicated as a tutor, providing an excellent example to the students you work with.
 Updating to the latest teaching methods would be best, and a current teaching certificate can be useful as well.